Frequently Asked Questions

 Thanks to some awesome user contributions, grade 7 kanji should now be properly labeled in the datasets.
 Feel free to contact me if you notice some errors.

-Some questions offer choices with identical readings: it is impossible to know which one is the correct answer...
+Some Kanji questions offer choices with identical readings: it is impossible to know which one is the correct answer...

 Is there a way to use keyboard hotkeys instead of clicking on answers?